 top of page

 The world of structural engineering has evolved dramatically in recent years.
-In 2025, Building Information Modeling (BIM) continues to lead digital transformation—especially for civil and structural engineers.
-As tools like Revit and ETABS become industry standards, mastering their integration is critical for every BIM-focused structural designer.
-This blog explores the best tips for integrating these platforms while spotlighting why BIM is the future, sharing expert insights, and helping you stay competitive in a fast-changing field.
+By 2025, Building Information Modeling (BIM) continues to lead digital transformation—especially for civil and structural engineers.
+Tools like Revit and ETABS have become industry standards.
+Mastering their integration is critical for every BIM-focused structural designer.
+This blog explores the best tips for integrating these platforms.
+We will also spotlight why BIM is the future, share expert insights, and help you stay competitive in a fast-changing field.

 Why BIM Is Essential for Structural Engineers Today

 BIM for structural engineers isn't just a trend—it's the new normal.
-According to a 2025 Dodge Data & Analytics report, over 89% of structural engineering firms across North America, Europe, and Asia have adopted BIM, up from just 63% in 2020.
+According to a 2025 Dodge Data & Analytics report, over 89% of structural engineering firms across North America, Europe, and Asia have adopted BIM.
+This is up from just 63% in 2020.

 So, what makes BIM so valuable?